JTan2231/castra/README.md

 `castra --version` now prints the semantic version and the short git commit hash when the build runs inside a git checkout.
 When VCS metadata is unavailable the CLI falls back to the plain semantic version.

+## Broker-Only Mode

+Use `castra up --broker-only` to start just the TCP broker for bus testing.
+The flag prepares the workspace directories, verifies the broker port is free, and launches the listener without touching VM overlays or running bootstrap steps.
+If guests are already running, the command leaves them in place and surfaces a warning.

 ## Documentation

 - `docs/library_usage.md` explains how to drive Castra from another crate.